 Lower health insurance costs are possible with the American Rescue Plan

-On 1 July, benefits from the American Rescue Plan made health insurance more affordable.
-How qualifies and how much will they bring down premiums?
+On July 1 benefits from the American Rescue Plan made health insurance more affordable.
+Who qualifies and how much will they bring down premiums?

-In 2019, fifty percent of Americans got their health insurance through their employer, a policy type known as Group Instance.
-An additional thirteen percent purchased private insurance on the open market, known as Non-Group Insurance.
+Nearly 50 percent of Americans got their health insurance through their employer in 2019, a policy type known as Group Instance.
+An additional 13 percent purchased private insurance on the open market, known as Non-Group Insurance.

-Those who are provided health insurance through the government through the Department of Veterans Administration, Medicare, and Medicaid/CHIP, represent around forty-two percent of the population.
+Those who are provided health insurance through the Department of Veterans Administration, Medicare, and Medicaid/CHIP, represent around 42 percent of the population.

 The United States is the only major country that does not provide health care as a right for its citizens.
 With the largest percentage of those in the US receiving insurance through their employer, the pandemic and the massive wave of layoffs that followed left millions without coverage.